electron/onboarding-guide/chromium/chromium.md

 ## Chromium

 Electron depends on Chromium, an open source initiative developed by Google that powers Google Chrome.
 Different parts of Electron hook into existing classes and functions in Chromium, and we use many of their helpers as well as follow a significant number of their development patterns.
-I've included a primer to some different aspects of Chromium that will hlp you become familiar with them as they pop up in different parts of the Electron codebase.
+I've included a primer to some different aspects of Chromium that will help you become familiar with them as they pop up in different parts of the Electron codebase.

 [Chromium University](https://www.chromium.org/developers/tech-talk-videos)
    * a series of videos discussing various aspct of Chromium's design philosophy and overarching architecture